mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ## Performance benchmarks

 One of the surprises to me in writing this up is that I couldn't find any good benchmarking tools for measuring NAS performance.
-There are tools I can run on the NAS itself that can benchmark local disk writes, but that doesn't reflect real-world usage.
+There are tools that run on the NAS itself to benchmark local disk I/O, but that doesn't reflect real-world usage.
 Most of my usage is over the network, so a local disk benchmark will completely miss bottlenecks in the networking stack.

 I just made up my own rudimentary benchmark.
 I [generated two sets of random file data](https://github.com/mtlynch/dummy_file_generator) and then used [robocopy](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/robocopy) to measure read and write speeds between my main desktop and my NAS.
-The first fileset is 20 GiB of 1 GiB files, and the other is 3 GiB of 1 MiB files.
-I tested both encrypted volumes and unencrypted volumes.
-I ran each test three times and took the average.

-This was not a perfectly rigorous test &mdash; I didn't do it on an isolated network, and I didn't shut down all other processes on my desktop while running the test.

-To see what benefit I gained over my old NAS, I ran the same tests against my old Synology DS412+.
+This was by no means a rigorous test &mdash; I didn't do it on an isolated network, and I didn't shut down all other processes on my desktop while running the test.
+To put the results in perspective, I ran the same tests against my old Synology DS412+.

+The first fileset was 20 GiB of 1 GiB files, and the other was 3 GiB of 1 MiB files.
+I took the average of three trials over both encrypted volumes and unencrypted volumes.

-Performance topped out around 111 MiB/s (931 Mbps), which is suspiciously close to 1 Gbps.
-The limiting factor is likely my networking hardware, as my switch, my desktop, and the NAS servers all have 1 Gbps Ethernet ports.
+Performance topped out at 111 MiB/s (931 Mbps), which is suspiciously close to 1 Gbps.
+This suggests that the limiting factor is my networking hardware, as my switch, my desktop, and the NAS servers all have 1 Gbps Ethernet ports.

 ### Read performance